kalendar/assessments/writing/landing.md

 * give you feedback about your writing and suggestions for improving it, as needed;
 * direct you to online resources that can help you strengthen your writing skills.

 You will be asked to write a one- or two-page reflection on your SRL survey results.
-After your writing is assessed according to the criteria on the next page, you will receive feedback and suggestions intended to help you become a confident, successful writer in college.